hbowie/softdevbigideas/ideas/Quality Requires Extra Effort.md

 <blockquote>
 <p>
 &#8220;You get what you design for.
-Chester, your peer in Development, is spending all his cycles on features, instead of stability, security, scalability, manageability, operability, continuity, and all those other beautiful &#8216;itties.&#8221; </p>
+Chester, your peer in Development, is spending all his cycles on features, instead of stability, security, scalability, manageability, operability, continuity, and all those other beautiful &#8216;ilities.&#8217;&#8221; </p>

 <footer>
 <a href="http://en.wikipedia.org/wiki/Gene_Kim">Gene Kim</a>, <a href="http://en.wikipedia.org/wiki/Kevin_Behr">Kevin Behr</a> and <a href="http://en.wikipedia.org/wiki/George_Spafford">George Spafford</a> from the book <cite><a href="bibliography.html#kim-et-al-2013">The Phoenix Project: A Novel About IT, DevOps, and Helping Your Business Win</a></cite> (2013)
 </footer>
 </blockquote>

+[balance]: software-development-is-a-balancing-act.html
 [gawande-2011]: bibliography.html#gawande-2011
 [humphrey-1989]: bibliography.html#humphrey-1989
 [wrong]: consider-what-might-go-wrong.html